-After adding the veg & herbs, allow stock to continue to just barely murmur (not burble), uncovered, for 4-6 hours, or even longer.
+After adding veg & herbs, allow stock to continue to just barely murmur (not burble), uncovered, for 6-8 hours, & up to 12-18 hours.
 Once or twice per hour, skim off fat/scum that rises to the top.
 Taste the stock as you do, & add salt in small increments.
 Otherwise, do not muck about or stir it up, or your end stock will be cloudy.
 Yes, it will reduce; concentrated stock is good for flavoring recipes, & you can add back water to dilute it later when you’re reheating it to eat as soup.

 When broth is tasty & done, turn off heat.
 Place a Pyrex bowl/measuring cup in a larger bowl of ice water.
 Ladle broth, in small batches, through strainer lined with cheesecloth (or, if you have no cheesecloth, coffee filters; it takes forever, but the result is worth it), into the Pyrex sitting in the ice bath (this to chill it down quickly).
 Strain again, if necessary, to clarify the stock.
 Pour strained broth into storage containers & refrigerate overnight.
 The cheesecloth/coffee filter will have removed much of the fat, but some may rise & solidify on top when chilled, making it easy to take out.

-The stock should have taken on a wibbly-wobbly gelatinous consistency — this is good, & is from the collagen in the bones (esp if you’ve added wing tips &/or feet).
-The Jell-o-ness will dissolve when reheated (taste; if too concentrated, add cold, filtered water to desired brothy-ness) & will give the stock a rich, full-bodied mouth-feel.
+The stock should have taken on a wibbly-wobbly gelatinous consistency— this is good, & is from the collagen in the bones (esp if you’ve added wing tips &/or feet).
+The desirable Jell-o-ness will melt & dissolve when reheated (taste; if too concentrated, add cold, filtered water to desired brothy-ness) & will give the stock a rich, full-bodied umami mouth-feel.

 Store in refrigerator for 3-4 days, or freeze in portions.

 When reheating, be creative.
-Add things: shredded chicken from the aforementioned carcass, chopped vegetables, cooked rice, Pennsylvania Dutch egg noodles (cook, rinse, & keep in fridge; toss in a handful or two as you’re heating the stock — do not store the noodles in the stock, or they’ll absorb it & everything will go gummy), spinach leaves, bits of fresh dill.
+Add things: shredded chicken from the aforementioned carcasses, chopped vegetables, cooked rice/rice noodles, Pennsylvania Dutch egg noodles (cook, rinse, & keep in fridge; toss in a handful or two as you’re heating the stock— do not store the noodles in the stock, or they’ll absorb it & everything will go gummy), spinach leaves, bits of fresh dill.